| Detail | Info |

 Is PredictStreet available in the US?

-Not at launch.
-PredictStreet holds a Gibraltar gambling license, not a CFTC license.
-There is no announced US launch timeline.
+Not yet.
+PredictStreet holds a Gibraltar gambling license, not a CFTC license, and there is still no announced US launch timeline.
 US-based traders should use CFTC-regulated platforms like Kalshi or Polymarket.
 See our full legal guide for state-by-state availability.

 Is PredictStreet regulated?